Stamp Technique Part 1

 Before restoring the tooth was cleaned with prophylaxis paste.

-Flowable Composite or even light Curing Dental Dam is first applied to the dental surface to make a kind of mini impression prior to prepping the cavity.
-Both materials faithfully reproduce occlusal topography.
+Flowable Composite or even light cured Dental Dam is first applied to the dental surface to take kind of a mini-impression prior to prepping the cavity.
+Both materials accurately reproduce occlusal anatomy.
 The index is connected to an instrument for easy handling.

 Once the cavity has been properly prepared and cleaned is ready to follow the bonding procedures.